-- Function: AD <= A D; The answer (i.e., 16-bit product) is split up with A containing the higher-order byte and D containing the lower-order byte.
+- Implements a MULTIPLY instruction - Function: AD <= A D; The answer (i.e., 16-bit product) is split up with A containing the higher-order byte and D containing the lower-order byte.
 The original contents of A and D are displaced. - Write a test case program (.mif) to demonstrate it. - You must use a Cyclone II embedded-multiplier component to implement this instruction.
+This component is inferred if you use the operator.